 - Psychology of exercise training

 - Technique & gait analysis

-In your final year, you will study the extremes of sport & exercise science, from pushing the “marginal gains” of sports performance to understanding the health-related consequences of physical inactivity and a sedentary lifestyle.
+In your final year, you will study the extremes of Sport & Exercise Science along the continuum of elite sports performance to understanding the health-related consequences of physical inactivity and a sedentary lifestyle.